Why did I get a service charge reminder letter?

 (2) When a district broadcasts television signals through a translator on a regular basis, if any person residing on or occupying property located in an area entirely surrounded by the district intentionally receives and uses those signals, the owner of that property is liable to the district for a service charge.
 The owner of the property shall be deemed to have contracted with the district for use of the translator signals.

-Blue Mountain Translator District surrounds the cities of Baker City, Cove, Elgin, Haines, Imbler, La Grande, North Powder and Union.
+Blue Mountain Translator District surrounds the cities of Baker City, Cove, Elgin, Haines, Imbler, Island City, La Grande, North Powder, Summerville, and Union.

 Who receives a letter every year?

 Rural property owners (district members) who may receive and use the signal, and the owners of properties within city limits where an antenna was discovered during a physical inspection.

 Why do I receive a letter every year?

 Oregon statues state that we must annually mail all properties where the signal can be received, and surrounded by the district where an antenna is located.

-Why don’t customers in the cities receive a letter?
+Why don’t all customers in the cities receive a letter?

 At this time residents of the cities are not incorporated into the district.
 However, residents of cities in Baker and Union counties are subject to the $100.00 annual fee due May 31st if they use the signal.
 See above ORS 354.690

 Why can BMTD add the fee to my property taxes?